janschill/cern-solid-code-investigation/report/report.md

 Solid OpenID Connect (Solid OIDC) is the standard that is being used to authenticate within the Solid ecosystem. <!-- TODO: go deeper into this subject -->

 Several implementations exist to this day, that all do parts of the described solutions, but there no existing complete solution yet.
-The Node Solid Server (NSS) is the original implementation and is to this day the most complete open-source solution.
-It is being deployed onto both providers inrupt.net and solidcommunity.net, acting as a data pod and IDP.
+The Node Solid Server (NSS) is the original implementation and is to this day the most complete open-source solution measure by passing Solid Test Suite cases.
+It is being deployed onto both providers `inrupt.net` and `solidcommunity.net`, acting as a data pod and IDP.
 The Community Solid Server (CSS) is a new project aiming at replacing the NSS to become the new official open-source implementation of the Solid specifications.
 It is currently in beta version and actively developed.
-The Enterprise Solid Server (ESS) is Inrupt's commercial closed-source solution launched in November 2020.
+The Enterprise Solid Server (ESS) is Inrupt's commercial closed-source solution launched late this year 2020.

 A lot of different libraries are built to enable development in the ecosystem.
 A subset as an example are client-side libraries for authentication with data pods; reading and writing RDF based resources; an SDK for React development.
 Additionally, a lot of efforts are put into the development of a Solid operating system (SolidOS), which can be deployed onto the data pod and supports the browsing of ones pod, editing files, parsing and showing the data in a meaningful manner and other useful additions.